Mastering Core Geospatial Python Libraries

 Coordinate Reference Systems & Geodetic Accuracy

 Accurate spatial analysis requires rigorous coordinate reference system handling.
-Transformations must preserve metric accuracy.
-They must also avoid silent datum shifts that corrupt distance calculations.
+Transformations must preserve metric accuracy and avoid silent datum shifts that corrupt distance calculations.

-Implementing Coordinate Systems with PyProj ensures EPSG compliance.
-It validates transformation paths and standardizes geodetic calculations across heterogeneous datasets.
+Implementing Coordinate Systems with PyProj ensures EPSG compliance, validates transformation paths, and standardizes geodetic calculations across heterogeneous datasets.
 Always declare always_xy=True to enforce longitude-latitude ordering.

-Web Mercator (EPSG:3857) distorts area and distance.
+Web Mercator (EPSG:3857) distorts area and distance at non-equatorial latitudes.
 Never use it for metric analysis.
 Transform to a regional projected CRS before computing buffers or areas.

 import pyproj